 - Seasons

-Factors including the duration of the trek, the chosen trekking agency, the season of travel, and the preferred level of comfort vary the cost for Manaslu Circuit Trek.
-Similarly, the group size and mode of transportation from Kathmandu to Machhe Khola and Dharapani to Besisahar and back to Kathmandu make changes in the overall cost for Manaslu Circuit Trek.
+Factors such as the trek duration, chosen trekking agency, travel season, and preferred comfort level all contribute to the cost of the Manaslu Circuit Trek.
+Similarly, the group size and mode of transportation from Kathmandu to Machhe Khola and Dharapani to Besisahar and back to Kathmandu make changes in the overall cost for the Manaslu Circuit Trek.
 However, on average, the trek costs $830 to $1030 per person.
 The cost covers all the necessary facilities required for the trek, including a guide, accommodations, three times meals a day, required paperwork and permits, and all ground transportation.

 However, the cost doesn’t cover miscellaneous expenses, including snacks, charging electronic devices, and hot showers.
 Moreover, Nepal Alternative Treks provides you with a group discount and top-notch service even at a lower price.